Oldman10000/ski-carinthia/README.md

 The site has a simple layout, heavily influenced by the Bootstrap framework.

 The navbar always sits at the top of each page, taking the user to all the site sections they can access.
 Only the pages relevant to the user are displayed e.g. a logged in user will not see a link to the 'login' page as they are logged in.
 Equally a logged out user will not see a link to the 'logout' page as they are alerady logged out.
 If a user tries to manually enter an invalid page url, they will be redirected automatically to the homepage.
 There is also a search bar on the navbar, prompting a user to search for a 'mountain' or resort.

+Similarly, an unauthenticated user cannot access certain parts of the website such as the 'bag' and 'checkout' pages as only an authenticated user can make purchases.

+If a user tries to access a 'forbidden' page, they will be either automatically redirected with an error message toast appearing, or asked to log in/register as required.

 As an example, I will outline a few features as included in the home page that are beneficial to the general user experrience below.
 I will expand on the rest of the website in further detail in the 'Features' section of this readme.